 Ahh, Italy: the land where food has an almost spiritual significance.
 It’s one thing to eat your way from restaurant to restaurant, filling yourself up on all those heavenly carbs, but to truly understand what food means in this part of the world, you need to rub shoulders with the locals.

-That’s why, when we visit Italy’s sun-drenched south coast on our Mediterranean Quest we bring you to Arriturismo La Sorgente.
+That’s why when we visit Italy’s sun-drenched south coast on our Mediterranean Quest, as part of one of the many MAKE TRAVEL MATTER® Experiences we offer Contiki travellers, you’ll get to visit Agriturismo La Sorgente.
 Set amongst lazy lemon groves in the hills above Sorrento, this family-run mozzarella farm is everything we love about Italy’s foodie culture: fresher-than-fresh ingredients, warm familial bonds, passion and love poured into every single mouthful.

 Here, I chatted to Rosa, who owns the farm, about family, food, and what Contiki travellers can expect when they visit…